3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Let's image the re-weighted data using multiscale clean, which instead assumes that the sky can be represented by a bunch of Gaussians rather than delta functions.
-Have a look at the help for tclean, which suggests suitable values of the multiscale parameter.
+Let's image the re-weighted data using multiscale clean, which assumes that the sky can be represented by a collection of Gaussians instead of delta functions.
+Check the help for tclean, which suggests appropriate values for the multiscale parameter.

 tclean(vis='1252+5634.ms',